IDSIA/flotta/README.md

-# Fer-De-Lance, a Federated Learning framework
+# Ferdelance, a Federated Learning framework

 ## What is Ferdelance?